-The help CRR provides is currently concentrated on the Greek islands.
-Our main activities take place in Lesvos, but has expended to Samos and Chios.
-The help we provide consists in organizing group trips (volunteers) and organizing aid transports from the Netherlands, coordinated with local partners.
+The help CRR provides is currently focussed on the Greek islands.
+Our main activities take place on Lesvos, but has extended to Samos and Chios.
+The help we provide is twofold.
+It consists of organizing group trips (volunteers) and organizing aid transports from the Netherlands, coordinated with local partners.

 The current refugee camp on Samos is intended for approximately 700 people.
 Here too, however, thousands of people live outside the 'official' camp in a large jungle of tents.
 The living conditions are very bad.
-A new larger camp is expected to open her gates in 2020.
+A new larger camp is expected to put in to use in 2021.

 CRR helps several local relief organizations on Samos.
 We maintain good contacts with them to organize and fill the right aid transport to this island.
 Volunteer group trips to Samos are planned in combination with a CRR aid transport.
 During the mission we unload the truck and help the local organisations in their refugee work.